chandanaravikumar4/chandanaravikumar4/README.md

 You have landed in Chandana's Data World!
 Welcome and it's my pleasure to see you here!

-Let me put you on with my adventure as a passionate Data Analyst and enthusiastic learner so far!
+Let me put you on with my adventure as a passionate Database Developer and enthusiastic learner so far!

-- 🌱 I’m a Data Analyst with 4 years of professional experience and currently pursuing my Master's in Data Science from University of the Cumberlands.
+- 🌱 I’m a Database Developer with 5 years of professional experience and currently pursuing my Master's in Data Science from University of the Cumberlands.
 - 🔭 I’m currently on look out for Data Analyst/Data Engineer/Data Scientist internship/full-time roles!
-- 🤔 I’m looking forward to improving my skill set as a Data Analyst!
+- 🤔 I’m looking forward to improving my skill set!
 - 💬 Ask me about the vision for my career in next 15 years!
 - 📫 How to reach me: [chandanaravikumar4@gmail.com](mailto:chandanaravikumar4@gmail.com)
 - 😄 Pronouns: She/her/hers